Tax time is going to be here soon, with the tax filing start date coming at the end of January.

 When filing your return with TurboTax, the first thing that you have to do is choose which version of their software you’re going to use.
 Here are your 4 main options:

 The first thing that I would stress about this software is that it is so easy to use.
-It’s intuitive even for the most simple minded users like myself.
-It will walk you through each step of the process, using it’s “GPS” feature to guide you through all of the different sections including personal information, wages and income, deductions, miscellaneous income and more.
-It is extremely thorough, when you’re done with the software you’ll submit your return feeling like you’ve exhausted all options to reduce your taxes through tax credits, deductions and so on.
+It’s intuitive even for the most simple-minded users like myself.
+It will walk you through each step of the process, using its “GPS” feature to guide you through all of the different sections including personal information, wages and income, deductions, miscellaneous income, and more.
+It is extremely thorough, and when you’re done with the software you’ll submit your return feeling like you’ve exhausted all options to reduce your taxes through tax credits, deductions, and so on.

 Flag Things For Later Entry Or Review